This is a listing of picking available on a typical year. Being subject to mother nature, please call the stand to confirm picking availability.

-MAY - In our greenhouse, we have hanging baskets and tables full of annuals and vegetables.
-We also offer Lettuce, Radishes and Tomatoes.
-From the field we will have lettuce and asparagus.
+MAY - In our greenhouse, we have hanging baskets of annuals and vegetables.
 Have you seen our everbearing strawberries in hanging baskets?
 The plant will produce beautiful berries full of flavor all summer long!

 AUGUST - Free Stone Peaches, Bartlett Pears, Plums, Nectarines, Apples.